EyeOfProvidence7/GPT7/README.md

-# 🧠 TinyGPT: 4272-Parameter GPT Model
+# 🧠 TinyGPT: 100k-Parameter GPT Model

-This is a deliberately minimal GPT-style transformer with **only 4272 trainable parameters**.

-Why?
-Because we can.

 Make sure you have a data.txt to train from in the root of the project

 ## Architecture

-dunno lol copypaste to chatgpt and ask
+Copypaste model.py to chatgpt and ask :trollface:

 ## Usage